 The first goal I’m going to share is the one I’m most excited about.
 It’s to run a half marathon before the end of the year.

-This won’t be my first, but it is my first in over two years.
-So it’s going to take some training.
+This won’t be my first half-marathon, but it will be my first in almost three years, so it’s going to take some training.